nopnop2002/esp-idf-web-chart/README.md

 It is possible to monitor 3 channels at the same time.
 ![config-adc-2](https://user-images.githubusercontent.com/6020549/164380399-fe125c4f-006d-48cb-9e4e-f104c389b8b5.jpg)

 Analog input gpio for ESP32 is GPIO32 ~ GPIO39.
+12Bits width.
 Analog input gpio for ESP32S2 is GPIO01 ~ GPIO10.
+13Bits width.
 Analog input gpio for ESP32S3 is GPIO01 ~ GPIO10.
+12Bits width.
 Analog input gpio for ESP32C3 is GPIO00 ~ GPIO04.
+12Bits width.

 - Connect ESP32 and Analog source using wire cable
 I used a variable resistor for testing.